Frequently Asked Questions - Sewerage

 Every year, the organisation sets the final due date, which is published in three daily newspapers as well as in the Official Gazette of the Republic of Cyprus.
 Additionally, this piece of information is announced on local radio and television stations.

-The final due date for sewerage fees for the year 2024 is 23 December 2024.
+The final due date for sewerage fees for the year 2025 is 31 October 2025.

 (b) System Usage Fees